macgregor/html_to_epub/README.md

 ```

 #Config
-Disclaimer: I have only used this on a websites so there are probably a million nuances that will break this for other websites
+Disclaimer: I have only used this on a couple websites so there are probably a million nuances that will break this for other websites

 That said, I designed it to be as generic as possible.
 If you have a (very) well structured website and you are good with css selectors you could turn a website